robot297/JAG_10_2019/Lab 10 Questions.md

 When your program opens, it should read in open Ticket information from `TicketData/open_tickets.txt`, if this file exists.
 Your program should provide these to the GUI so all open Tickets are shown in `ticketList` when the program opens.

-You should be able to use the same code written in the previous version of this program.

-You don't need to read in the previous resolved tickets.

-As before, what happens to ticket IDs when the program is closed and opened?
-Make sure they don't reset to 1 when the user restarts the program.
-Every ticket created should always have a unique positive integer ID, (excluding 0) no matter how many times the program is used*.
-Save the counter information in a file with the name given by `TicketProgram.ticketCounterFile`.

-You will need to use a second constructor for creating a tickets when the ID is already known.
-Make sure you don't break your mechanism for ensuring unique IDs.

-*Actually, you'll only be able to create approx 2 billion valid ticket IDs with this approach.
-That should be enough for now, although perhaps something to revisit in a future version.

-Ensure that you include your mechanism for generating unique positive integer IDs for your Ticket objects.